Nature & Science

 --Adolph Murie, 1940

-The natural areas at Homestead National Monument of America are both an integral part of homesteading history and a valuable tool for scientific research.
-Located in southeast Nebraska amidst rolling hills of agricultural fields, the park provides a visual link to the landscape that early settlers would have encountered.
-The presence of tallgrass prairie, woodland, and creek presents an opportunity to learn about a diverse range of habitats and species.
+The natural areas at Homestead National Monument of America offer a window to the past, a place for exploration and reflection, and a valuable arena for scientific research.
+Located in southeast Nebraska amidst vast agricultural fields, the park preserves the landscape as it was encountered by early settlers.
+Escape into nature and hike, picnic, birdwatch, and more.
+The rare presence of tallgrass prairie, woodland, and creek ecosystems presents an opportunity to learn about a diverse range of habitats and species.

 RESEARCH - Homestead National of America is a great place to conduct research.
 Click here to learn more about ongoing research projects and how to get a research permit.